Andrettin/Wyrmsun/readme.txt

 * Multiplayer
 - Fixed a potential desync cause due to units' facing being randomly set when created through a random number generating function that isn't synchronized.

+* Music
+- Added 42 new music pieces by Marcelo Fernandez (http://www.marcelofernandezmusic.com).
+- Wyrmsun now features adaptive music pieces, which change according to context (i.e. the music becomes more intense when a battle occurs) (by Marcelo Fernandez).

 * Terrain
 - Overhaul of the forest tilesets (by Leo).